 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Salpraz Heartburn Relief may interfere with each other.
 These include:

-- Warfarin – medicines used to prevent blood clots (anticoagulants)
+- warfarin, phenprocoumon – medicines used to prevent blood clots (blood thinners/anticoagulants)

-These medicines may be affected by Salpraz Heartburn Relief, or may affect how well it works.
-You may need to use different amounts of your medicine or take different medicines.
+These medicines may be affected by Salpraz Heartburn Relief or may affect how well it works.
+You may need to take different amounts of your medicine or take different medicines.
 Your doctor or pharmacist has more information on medicines to be careful with or to avoid while taking Salpraz Heartburn Relief.

 How to take Salpraz Heartburn Relief

 The directions for use are included on the Medicine Information panel on the pack.

 If you do not understand the instructions on the pack, ask your pharmacist or doctor for help.

 Follow all directions given to you by your pharmacist or doctor.
 They may differ from the information contained in this leaflet.

 Take one Salpraz Heartburn Relief tablet per day (every 24 hours).